 Source: CPSC databases including NEISS, IPII (Injury and Potential Injury Incidents), DTHS (Deaths), and INDP (In Depth Investigations).
-Appendix A details the methodology for data extraction.

 Figure 4 shows the annual average of reported pool or spa submersion fatalities in children younger than 15 years old as a frequency distribution of the victim's age.
 Children between the ages of 1 and 3 years (12 to 47 months) comprised approximately 67 percent of the reported pool or spa submersion fatalities.
 The graph shows a sharp decrease after age 2 (less than or equal to 35 months).